HristoZA/arm-practicals/README.md

 ### Whats happening here

 Notice any similarities?
-In this case, the message required an int, since we added a '%d' in the message.
+In this case, the message required an int, since we added a `%d` in the message.
 We passed our number 10 as a paramater.

 # Branches and comparisons